 Finasteride (generic Propecia®) is a prescription tablet that is used to treat hereditary hair loss.
 Taking finasteride as prescribed can stop hair loss and help regrow some hair, but what happens if you stop taking it every day?

 First, a quick recap on how finasteride helps stop hair loss.

-Male pattern baldness (MPB) is a hormonal condition that occurs when hair follicles shrink and thin out over time, until they stop growing.
+Male pattern baldness (also knows as androgenetic alopecia) is a hormonal condition that occurs when hair follicles shrink and thin out over time, until they stop growing.
 This permanent hair loss condition occurs because of a genetic sensitivity to DHT (dihydrotestosterone), which is a hormone that comes from testosterone and weakens our hair follicles (thanks, Mom and Dad!).

 Learn more: How to take finasteride

 Finasteride has a relatively short half-life.
 So, once you stop taking the tablet, its effects should be out of your system within seven days and you can expect to see your usual rate of hair loss (what you experienced prior to taking the medication) return.

 Why?
 Without finasteride, your body will not be able to block 5α-reductase, the enzyme that converts testosterone into DHT.
 For as long as you want to prevent hair loss, keep what you have, and even regrow more hair, finasteride is your best friend.

 Learn more: How long until finasteride starts working?